-- Affordable Housing.
+- Affordable Housing

-- Affordable Basic Infrastructure.
+- Affordable Basic Infrastructure

-- Access to Essential Services.
+- Access to Essential Services

-- Employment Generation.
+- Employment Generation

-- Food Security and Sustainable Food Systems.
+- Food Security and Sustainable Food Systems

-- Socioeconomic Advancement and Empowerment.
+- Socioeconomic Advancement and Empowerment

-- Financing Charities & Non-Profit Institutions.
+- Financing Charities & Non-Profit Institutions

-For Eligible Green Categories, Lloyds has specified suitable eligibility criteria, leaning on references such as the Climate Bonds Initiative Taxonomy and the EU Taxonomy Technical Screening Criteria.
+For Eligible Green Categories, Lloyds has specified suitable eligibility criteria leaning on references such as, the Climate Bonds Initiative Taxonomy and the EU Taxonomy for Sustainable Business Activities.

 Additionally, for Eligible Social Categories, Lloyds has also identified appropriate target populations.
-DNV can confirm that the target populations identified within Lloyds' Framework fall into the LMA categories (see Schedule 1).
-DNV can conclude that the Green and Social Eligible activities as described in the Framework, fall into the defined categories of the GLP and the SLP and will deliver clear environmental and/or social benefits.
-We can also confirm that the Eligible Green and Social Categories outlined in the Framework are consistent with the categories outlined in the GLP and the SLP.
+DNV can confirm that the target populations as identified within Lloyds' Framework, fall into the LMA categories (see Schedule 1).

+DNV can conclude that the Green and Social Eligible activities as described in the Framework fall into the defined categories of the GLPs and the SLPs, and that they will deliver clear environmental and/or social benefits.
+We can also confirm that the Eligible Green and Social Categories as outlined in the Framework, are consistent with the categories as outlined in the GLPs and the SLPs.

-Principle 2 Process for Project Evaluation and Selection.
+Process for Project Evaluation and Selection.

-DNV can confirm Lloyds has specified the eligibility criteria for each type of green and social activity as detailed in the Green and Social Eligibility Criteria tables of its Framework.
+DNV can confirm that Lloyds has appropriately specified the eligibility criteria for each type of green and social activity, as detailed in the Green and Social Eligibility Criteria tables of its Framework.